openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 Universities were relatively elitist institutions which remained out of reach for the majority of working class kids.
-Since the 1960s however, increasing access to tertiary education occurred, for which the term “mass higher education” (Trow, 1997) was coined.
+Since the 1960s however, increasing access to tertiary education occurred, for which the term “mass higher education” (Trow 1997) was coined.

 From 1950, first-year student rates increased from an average of 5 % in the industrialized countries to up to 50 % at the